Augustana Next offers path for EICC, BHC students

 Junior standing at Augustana

-Once dual-enrolled students have earned an associate's degree at an EICC college, they automatically are admitted to Augustana, will have fulfilled Augustana’s first-year inquiry and learning perspective general education requirements, will have junior standing, and can begin taking junior-level courses, though they still have to meet individual course prerequisites.
+Once dual-enrolled students have earned an associate's degree at BHC or an EICC college, they automatically are admitted to Augustana (provided that transfer admission requirements are met).
+They will have fulfilled Augustana’s first-year inquiry and learning perspective general education requirements, will have junior standing, and can begin taking junior-level courses, though they still have to meet individual course prerequisites.

-Because some career technical education and transitional courses don’t match up with Augustana’s curriculum, Augustana will evaluate courses for transfer eligibility based on an official transcript from EICC.
+Because some career technical education and transitional courses don’t match up with Augustana’s curriculum, Augustana will evaluate courses for transfer eligibility based on an official transcript from EICC or BHC.

 There is no extra fee for dual application.
-Students also may apply to Augustana during their first and second year attending an EICC college.
+Students also may apply to Augustana during their first and second year attending an EICC college or BHC.
 Application to Augustana does not obligate the student to attend or limit their ability to apply to other schools.

 Augustana Next courses for 2021-22